indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 ---

 <img src="/assets/img/cern/gsoc_cern.png"/>
-The project aims to develop an intelligent and reliable monitoring system for large distributed services to monitor their status and reduce operational costs.
+The project aims to develop an intelligent and reliable monitoring system for large distributed services, in order to monitor their status and reduce operational costs.
 The distributed computing infrastructure is the backbone of all computing activities of the CMS experiments at CERN.
 These distributed services include central services for authentication, workload management, data management, databases, etc.

 Very large amounts of information are produced from this infrastructure.
 These include various anomalies, issues, outages, and those involving scheduled maintenance.
-The sheer volume and variety of information make it too large to be handled by the operational team.
+The sheer volume and variety of information makes it too large to be handled by the operational team.
 Hence we aim to build an intelligent system that will detect, analyze and predict the abnormal behaviors of the infrastructure.

 Quick Links :-